 Instagram is a relatively new service for sharing photos and videos, but it has quickly gained immense popularity since its debut in 2010.
 Similar to Flickr, Instagram allows its users to upload, share, and comment on photos and videos for free.
 One thing that sets Instagram apart, though, is that it has built-in photo and video editing tools.
 Capture a photo or video, touch it up, and upload it on the spot... all without leaving Instagram!
 On the other hand, most of Instagram's functions are only available on mobile devices, so you won't get a lot of use out of it unless you have a tablet computer or smart phone.

 Interested in Instagram?
-We have an Instagram course for those looking to learn about it.
+We have a free Instagram course for those looking to learn about it.

 Go ahead and give one of these Flickr alternatives a shot!
 Or, if you already have, let us know if the service you chose was picture perfect, or left you stuck with negatives.
-We'd also like to hear any other photo-sharing websites that you've heard are pretty neat, so be sure to drop us a line in the comments below, or on our social media channels.
+We'd also like to hear about any other photo-sharing websites that you've heard are good, so be sure to drop us a line in the comments below, or on our social media channels.

 One last thing: if an alternative to Flickr has captured your heart and you want to part ways with Flickr, our last tutorial will show you how to delete your Flickr account.